If you’re thinking about learning French, then I’d wager you’ve probably come across Duolingo’s French course.

 Is Duolingo good for learning French?

 To answer this, let’s weigh up some of the pros and cons.

 Learning a new language can be pretty intimidating, especially if you only speak the one language.

 This is why one of the nicest things about Duolingo is just how accessible and welcoming it is.

 Regardless of the language you’re learning, Duolingo presents its courses in a really warm, vibrant and inclusive way.
 So whether this is your second language or your tenth, you can feel at ease straight away!

 This is the case for the vast majority of Duolingo’s courses, but it’s particularly true for the French course.

-It’s comfortably one of the best supported courses on the app, getting new updates on a regular basis, with loads of support from the start of the tree to the end.
+It’s comfortably one of the best-supported courses on the app, getting new updates on a regular basis, with loads of support from the start of the path to the end.

-The bespoke tip sections are a big selling point of the French course, as they generally do a good job of unpacking the complicated aspects of a skill.
+The bespoke guidebooks are a big selling point of the French course, as they generally do a good job of unpacking the complicated aspects of a unit.
 This is super important for helping you understand French grammar, which can be a bit tricky at times.

 And as with all of its courses, Duolingo’s French course comes with the usual placement test when you first start, so you can rest easy that you’ll start your tree from a place you find comfortable.